-Germany than Germans have invested abroad.
+This pessimistic view may be countered by pointing to Germany's favourable direct investment statistics.
+Recently, foreign companies have invested more in Germany than Germans have invested abroad.
 Does this not prove that Germany is importing capital despite the positive trade surplus?
 It does not.
 For one thing, direct investment is extremely volatile.
 One year the net flows go in this direction, next year it can be the other way round.
 For another, direct investment is only a small part of international capital flows.
 Net capital outflows, measured as the difference between exports and imports, already contain net direct investment abroad.
-Financial capital moving via the banks' accounts for the lion's share of international capital flows.
+Financial capital moving via the banks accounts for the lion's share of international capital flows.